yujunmjiang/dvia-2019/1.mapping-time/process/README.md

 Retinal Variables: size, value
 #### Sketch 02
 Three bars represent hour, minute, and second in the horizontal direction.
-The percemtage of black and white colors translate 24 hours into visual language.
+The percentage of black and white colors translate 24 hours into visual language.
 The horizontal gradient is an expression of sunrise and sunset in the nature.

 Retinal Variables: position, size, value
 #### Sketch 03